pritom02bh/pritom02bh/README.md

 # Pritom Bhowmik
-> Data Science Expert | Supply Chain Analytics | 3+ years in Data Analytics @ DeepAnalytica
+> Data Science Expert | 3+ years in Data Science, Business Analytics, and AI

 ### About Me 🚀

-I'm a data science professional with extensive experience in Data Analytics, specializing in Supply Chain and Healthcare domains.
-Currently pursuing my MS in Data Science at Montclair State University, NJ, I'm passionate about leveraging AI and ML to transform business processes.
+I’m a data science professional with extensive experience in data analytics, specializing in business, tech, and healthcare domains.
+I currently serve as a Data Science Instructor at Monroe University in New York City, a Product Manager at an early-stage AI startup, and a researcher in a data science lab.

 - 🔭 Specializing in Data Analytics, LLMs, and Generative AI applications
-- 👨‍🎓 MS Data Science at Montclair State University
+- 👨‍🎓 Teacher @ Monroe University
 - 🌱 Focused on implementing AI solutions for business optimization
 - 🎮 Fun fact: I unwind by playing strategy games, bringing tactical thinking from supply chain to virtual worlds!